aimms/documentation/webui/theming.rst

 So to get the final layout right, you also need to get the values for positioning and size in :token:`bg_app-logo` right, combined with this reserved area.

 The property value for :token:`bg_app-logo` adheres to the `CSS specifications <https://developer.mozilla.org/en-US/docs/Web/CSS/background>`_ for :token:`background` shorthand.
-Which can take several orders and combinations of attributes, but a quick primer to what the example above would mean to the browser:
+It can take several orders and combinations of attributes, but here is a quick primer to what the example above would mean to the browser:

 * ``8px 50%`` -> within the reserved area, position the image ``8px`` from the left-hand edge, and automatically center it vertically.